lilblupig/imprint/README.md

 1. [PC/Laptop](readme-files/documents/imprint-pc-final.pdf) 1200px

 ##### Summary of Changes
-*
+* Primary change is from separate map page as landing page, to gallery page as landing page.
+Implementation of the clickable map was going to be very time consuming and tricky to make scaleable.
+Additionally, realistically, locals will use it far more than visitors and they want to see the pictures, not the map.

 ### **Surface**

 #### Colours
 The colours used for the site are based on the colours which comprise the historic Shaftesbury coat of arms.
 These are primarily blue and white, with yellow highlights.
 A deep red was chosen as a second complimentary colour, and is the colour used by the Town Council.
+In the end, the lighter blue was not used.
+The subtler deep blue is classic and does not take attention from the images, and the yellow provides a good contrast for interactive elements and feedback, the red is used for warnings such as delete functions.

 The colours were tested on [Coolors](https://coolors.co/) to ensure that a colourblind user would be able to differentiate between all colours, and that the colours remained visually pleasing.